Beautiful Azaleas

 Azaleas in Vases

 My azaleas are dark pink….or that’s what color I think they are)) My husband says they are red.
-Now I wish I had paid more attention to them when they were planted.
+Now I wish I had paid more attention to them when planted.
 I think they may be Encore Azaleas, but I’m not sure.

 One of the azalea bushes didn’t make and we replaced it with what I thought was the same kind of bush, but it’s blooming on a little different schedule.
 It could be just that the bush hasn’t matured as much yet.

 This is one of my favorite white stoneware pitchers.
 Carrie gave it to me a few years ago.
 I love the simplicity of it.
-No matter what you put in it….it looks good)))
+No matter what you put in it….it looks good))) It is Peter’s Pottery and made right here in Mississippi.

-The bathroom counter is another favorite place I like to tuck a small arrangement of azaleas as cut flowers.
-Now, granted, no one really ever sees this but me, but isn’t that what fresh flowers are all about?
+The bathroom counter is another favorite place where I like to tuck a small arrangement of azaleas as cut flowers.
+Now, granted, no one ever sees this but me, but isn’t that what fresh flowers are all about?
 For one to enjoy themselves whether no one else sees them or not!
 My desk is another place I like to put fresh flowers.
 I like to use just a small glass container and keep things simple.

 Flower Food